AirdropTH/Flow3_BOT/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use at your own risk and ensure compliance with SogniAI's terms of service.

+## Donation

+If you would like to support the development of this project, you can make a donation using the following addresses:

+- Solana: `4RA5KKiBFUGRaFf1rnParuy1a6EP5PgeuaaHNzHBboYe`
+- EVM: `0xD4f5137D3A5259D6bfccF613750cd5C7ed51cFFc`